sunnyeyles/quotero-example-bot-website/DESIGN_TOKENS.md

 ## Customization

-To customize any design token, simply update the CSS custom property in `app/globals.css`:
+To customise any design token, simply update the CSS custom property in `app/globals.css`:

 ```css
 :root {